darryl-h/bitburner/README.md

   ```

 * scan-analyze <depth>
-  `scan-analyze <depth>` shows a tree view out to N hops.
+   The `scan-analyze` command shows the network topology and key hacking requirements for each server. `scan-analyze <depth>` shows a tree view out to N hops.
 Great for “how do I reach X?”
+It is one of the most important discovery tools in the game.

   Example Output:
   ```